- Residential Life

 Campus Center 236

-Residence Halls close for all students on Tuesday, May 12 at noon.
-Students check out 24 hours after their last final and those with a final on Monday May 11th must check out by noon on Tuesday, May 12.
+Residence Halls close for all students on Tuesday, May 10 at noon.
+Students check out 24 hours after their last final.
+Those with a final on Monday May 9th must check out by noon on Tuesday, May 10.

 Leaving your Room in good condition

-• Cleaning your room (vacuum, dust and wipe down all surfaces)
+- Clean your room (vacuum, dust and wipe down all surfaces).

-• Leave your heat on the current setting you had it on during the regular year
+- Leave your heat on the setting it is now.

-• Turn off the lights & close and lock the door
+- Turn off the lights and close and lock the door.

 24-Hour Quiet Hours

-The main trash/recycling/donation sites will be on Macalester Street by Wallace Hall, Underneath the Dupre Hall Underhang, and the South side of Kirk (by the Leonard Center).
-Those living in Veggie Co-op, & Houses will have smaller trash and recycling spots locally (please got to the other three locations listed for donations).
+The main trash/recycling/donation sites will be on Macalester Street by Wallace Hall; underneath the Dupre Hall overhang, and the south side of Kirk (by the Leonard Center).
+Those living in Veggie Co-op, & Houses will have smaller trash and recycling spots locally (use the three locations listed for donations).
 Trash/Recycling/Donation Areas include:

 • “Trash/Garbage” – anything you can’t recycle or donate!